 This section summarizes the material terms of the debt securities that are common to all series, subject to any modifications contained in an applicable supplement.
 Most of the specific terms of your series will be described in the applicable supplements accompanying this prospectus.
 As you read this section, please remember that the specific terms of your debt security as described in the applicable supplements will supplement and, if applicable, may modify or replace the general terms described in this section.
 If there are any differences between the information in the applicable supplements and this prospectus, the information in the most recent applicable supplement will control.
 Accordingly, the statements we make in this section may not apply to your debt securities.
 Because this section is a summary, it does not describe every aspect of the debt securities.
-This summary is subject to and qualified in its entirety by reference to all the provisions of the indentures and the applicable series of debt securities.
+This summary is subject to and qualified in its entirety by reference to all the provisions of the indentures and the applicable series of debt securities, including definitions of certain terms used in the indentures and the applicable series of debt securities.
 In this summary, we describe the meaning of only some of the more important terms.
 You must look to the indentures or the applicable series of debt securities for a more complete description.